ycm-core/YouCompleteMe/README.md

 Call the `:YcmDiags` command to see if any errors or warnings were detected in your file.

+#### Selecting a C-family completion engine

+Currently YCM supports two completion engines for C-family semantic completion.
+One libclang-based and an **experimental** [clangd]-based completer.
+When in doubt we recommend using the libclang-based engine.
+Here is a quick comparison of the two completer engines:

+-   **ycm_extra_conf.py**: Currently clangd does not support `ycm_extra_conf.py`
+    therefore you must have a compilation database, whereas libclang can work with both.
+-   **Project wide indexing**: Clangd has both dynamic and static index support.
+    The dynamic index stores up-to-date symbols coming from any files you are currently editing, whereas static index contains project-wide symbol information.
+This symbol information is used for code completion and code navigation.
+Whereas libclang is limited to the current translation unit(TU).
+-   **GoTo* **: Clangd provides all the GoTo requests libclang provides and it improves those using the above mentioned index information to contain project-wide information rather than just the current TU.
+-   **Rename**: Clangd can perform semantic rename operations on the current file, whereas libclang doesn’t support such functionality.
+-   **Code Completion**: Clangd can perform code completions at a lower latency than libclang; also, it has information about all the symbols in your project so it can suggest items outside your current TU and also provides proper `#include` insertions for those items.
+-   **Format Code**: Clangd provides code formatting either for the selected lines or the whole file, whereas libclang doesn’t have such functionality.
+-   **Performance**: Clangd has faster reparse and code completion times compared to libclang.

+Note that for clangd to have some of the above mentioned functionality, you need to provide a static index.
+For details on how to do that please have a look at [clangd-indexing][].

+To enable:

+- libclang-based completer pass `--clang-completer`
+- [clangd][]-based completer pass `--clangd-completer`

+to `install.py` while following the [installation guide](#installation).
+As mentioned before, pass `--clang-completer` when in doubt, since the [clangd][]-based completer is still experimental.

 ### Java Semantic Completion